onera/Cassiopee/Intersector/doc/source/Intersector.rst

     *Tips and Notes:*

-    * Do this transformation whenever you need to use a surface algorithm on the octree (e.g. :any:`reorientExternalFaces`)
+    * Do this transformation whenever you need to use a surface algorithm on the octree (e.g. :any:`reorient`)

 ---------------------------------------